Top 7 Dental Tips for Christmas from Captivate Dental

 Carol as you clean

-Most people don’t brush for two minutes each time, but if you hum a few verses of your favourite Christmas songs while you clean your teeth, you’ll likely hit the target.
+Although most individuals don’t brush for two minutes every time, you’ll probably meet your goal if you hum a few lines of your favourite Christmas carols as you brush.

 Don’t cut tape with teeth